kailash-manasarovar/statement/docs/timeline/2024/march.md

 - He says this is enough evidence of hacking through the router for them to lock me down and reformat my laptop.
 - I have to work somewhere else while I get a new router and change the ISP from Yoigo to Movistar.
 - They put the FalconSensorMacOS.MaverickGyr.pkg on both my work and my personal laptop.
+The files are [here](../../content/files/locking.zip).
 - A few hours later, a stalker account tweets about 11.11 and references relationships.

 ![Tweet about 11:11](../../content/images/hacked-work-laptop/stalker-account-mentions-it.png){width=65%}